 Even in a good year many farmers experience seasonal household hunger.
 Based upon discussions with the women, our training in agriculture have a two-pronged approach to increase the availability, accessibility and utilization of food.
 The Organic Field Crop Production Program is designed to sustainably increase food production by building women’s agro-ecological skills.

-The Perma-gardening Program was developed to ensure year around access to nutritious vegetables and fruit through the establishment of small vegetable gardens around the home.
+The Perma-gardening Program was developed to ensure year-round access to nutritious vegetables and fruit through the establishment of small vegetable gardens around the home.

 Our project outcomes and long-term impact have broad ramifications and include increased soil fertility, increased crop yields, better diet and nutritional intake, increased income for participants and increased access to healthcare and schooling.